Diseases & Conditions

 The type of repair performed is based on the findings at surgery.

-- A full-thickness tear, which usually means the tendon is torn from its insertion on the humerus (the most common injury), is repaired directly to bone.
+- A full-thickness tear, which usually means the tendon is torn from its attachment point on the humerus (the most common injury), is repaired (stitched) directly to the bone.

-Your orthopaedic surgeon can recommend which technique is best for you.
+Your orthopaedic surgeon will discuss which technique is best for you.

 How important is rehabilitation in the treatment of a rotator cuff tear?